jamesjmtaylor/blog/site/content/privacy.md

 draft = false
 title = "Privacy Policy"
 +++
-<h1>Privacy Policy</h1>

-<p>Effective date: October 30, 2018</p>

-<p>I (James Taylor) develop and host the http://jjmtaylor.netlify.com website and as well as my native mobile applications.</p>

-<p>This page informs you of my policies regarding the collection, use, and disclosure of personal data when you use my Service and the choices you have associated with that data.

-<p>I use your data to provide and improve the website and mobile applications.
+<p>I (James Taylor) develop and host the http://jjmtaylor.netlify.com website and as well as my native mobile applications.
+This page informs you of my policies regarding the collection, use, and disclosure of personal data when you use my Service and the choices you have associated with that data.
+I use your data to provide and improve the website and mobile applications.
 By using the Service, you agree to the collection and use of information in accordance with this policy.</p>

 <h2>Information Collection And Use</h2>